pactflow/docs.pactflow.io/website/docs/docs/user-interface/bi-directional.md

 Displays the verification result of comparing the consumer contract against the provider contract, from the perspective of the consumer contract.

-Clicking on interaction item toggles interaction detail in relation of the current Bi-Directional Contract Testing.
+Clicking the interaction item toggles the interaction detail in relation to the current Bi-Directional Contract Testing.

 :::note
-When a classic pact test is performed along with Bi-Directional Contract Testing, the classic pact test result will also be displayed under this tab.
+When you perform a classic pact test with Bi-Directional Contract Testing, the classic pact test result displays here.
 :::

 ![Bi-directional Contract Test Error](/ui/bdct-cross-comparison-error-consumer-tab.png)